sonnygeorge/routine-butler/README.md

 ### 1. Flash Raspberry Pi OS

-Flash the latest version of **32-bit** [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) onto an SD card and boot up the Raspberry Pi.
+Flash the latest version of [Raspberry Pi OS: **BULLSEYE** (not Bookworm)](https://www.raspberrypi.org/software/operating-systems/) (currently using 64-bit although 32-bit might be better?) onto an SD card and boot up the Raspberry Pi.

 ### 2. Make sure system is up-to-date